braschke/PleiadesUserDocumentation/bestpractice.md

 ### Best Practices: Slurm
 Every job submission in Slurm introduces some overhead to the batch system.
-If you have many short jobs of the same kind, e.g. 2000 x 30 minutes, you should use Slurms job arrays.
+If you have many short jobs of the same kind, e.g. 2000 x 30 minutes, you should combine your workload in a fewer submission scripts or consider using Slurms job arrays.
 This way you bundle all of these jobs in a single job submission, but still can treat the items individually as job steps.

 Please always consider the maximum execution time and set your job time limits accordingly.